Laco1997/Circle-of-Death/README.md

 Unity version: 2021.3.11f1

 ## !!!
 IMPORTANT !!!
 Build has some issues caused by external prefabs.
-For now, you need to run the from the Unity Editor.
+For now, you have to run the game from the Unity Editor.

 ## Third party assets
 - 3D models